amalog/scratch/sketch/database.md

 It should be possible to store databases inside facts in another database.
 How does that look/work?

 How is comparison defined on database values?

+Does GC need to work any differently with database values compared to other values?
+I suspect not, but make sure to think through the full GC story.
+I anticipate that databases will eventually be used to store short term, transitory data as well as long term data like code.